Bernie Taupin: Collaboration with Elton John (1967–present)

 The 1991 film documentary Two Rooms described the John/Taupin writing style, which involves Taupin writing the lyrics on his own and John then putting them to music, with no further interaction between the two.
 The process is still fundamentally the same, with John composing to Taupin's words, but the two interact on songs far more today, with Taupin joining John in the studio as the songs are written and occasionally during recording sessions.

 Taupin and John had their first Broadway musical open in March 2006 with Lestat: The Musical.
 Taupin wrote lyrics for 10 songs (and an 11th completed non-album track "Across the River Thames") for John's 2006 album The Captain & The Kid (sequel to Captain Fantastic and the Brown Dirt Cowboy) and appeared on the cover with him for the first time marking their 40th anniversary of working together. ("Across the River Thames" was issued as an Internet-only download as a bonus with certain editions of The Captain & the Kid.)

 On 25 March 2007, Taupin made a surprise appearance at John's 60th birthday celebration at Madison Square Garden, briefly discussing their 40-year songwriting partnership.
 Of Taupin's importance to their careers, as recorded on the Elton 60 – Live at Madison Square Garden DVD, John told the audience that without Taupin there probably would not be an 'Elton John' as the public has come to know him.
 Taupin and John also composed several songs for The Union, a collaboration album between Elton and his longtime hero Leon Russell released in October 2010.
 They also collaborated on five original songs for the 2011 Miramax movie Gnomeo and Juliet, including the Golden Globe-nominated "Hello Hello".
 Taupin and John's most-recent album collaboration is Wonderful Crazy Night, released in 2016.

 In 2018, Taupin and John collaborated on two original songs for the animated film Sherlock Gnomes.
 In 2019, the movie Rocketman was released, containing an original song written by Taupin and John for the film, "(I'm Gonna) Love Me Again", which plays over the closing credits.
-The film depicts the personal friendship of Taupin (played by Jamie Bell) and John during the 1970s and 1980s.
-They later won the Academy Award for Best Original Song for the song "(I'm Gonna) Love Me Again".
+The film depicts the personal friendship of Taupin (played by Jamie Bell) and John (played by Taron Egerton) during the 1970s and 1980s.
+They won the Academy Award for Best Original Song for "(I'm Gonna) Love Me Again".